MicrosoftDocs/VBA-Docs/excel/Concepts/about-the-powerpivot-model-object-in-excel.md

 ### ModelColumnName Object

 An object that represents the name of a column in the PPM.
-Table 11 lists the properties of the **ModelColumnName** object.
+The following table lists the properties of the **ModelColumnName** object.

- **Table 11.
-Properties of the ModelColumnName object**

 |**Property**|**Read/Write**|**Type**|**Description**|
 |:-----|:-----|:-----|:-----|